The weak specification property for geodesic flows on CAT(-1) spaces: Expansive flows with weak specification

-Thus, for an expansive flow with weak specification and weak periodic orbit closing, and any continuous $\varphi: X \to \mathbb R$ with the Bowen property, since $P_G(\varphi) = P(\varphi)$ and $\varphi$ has a unique equilibrium state $\mu_\varphi$, it follows that the periodic orbits weighted by $\varphi$ are equidistributed in the sense that
+Thus, for an expansive flow with weak specification and weak periodic orbit closing, and any continuous $\varphi: X \to \mathbb R$ with the Bowen property, since $\varphi$ has a unique equilibrium state $\mu_\varphi$, it follows that the periodic orbits weighted by $\varphi$ are equidistributed in the sense that for any fixed sufficiently large $R>0$,

+We remark that a stronger equidistribution statement can be asked for by allowing $R>0$ to be ANY fixed window size in the above.
+This stronger version is what is obtained in the setting of e.g. \cite{wP88, BCFT}.
+We emphasize that this stronger statement cannot be obtained from our hypotheses because knowledge of $\underline P^\ast_R(\varphi)$ a priori gives no information on $\underline P^\ast_{\delta} (\varphi)$ for $\delta<R$, and the weak specification and periodic orbit closing hypotheses are not strong enough to ensure that there are periodic orbits of length $[T, T+\delta)$ when $\delta$ is small.